 Second Trimester: Blood Glucose

-During pregnancy, up to 3% of women develop gestational diabetes (increased glucose levels).
+During pregnancy, some women develop gestational diabetes (increased glucose levels).
 Although it can occur at any time, most cases will develop during the later part of the pregnancy.
 If increased blood sugar levels in the pregnant woman are uncontrolled, they can cause the fetus to increase in size and weight.
 They can also cause the baby to be born with very low glucose levels and to have breathing difficulties.

 Most women are checked for gestational diabetes between 24 and 28 weeks of pregnancy.
 Sometimes a test for diabetes is done earlier in the pregnancy if a woman is suspected of having pre-existing diabetes or is considered to be at higher than average risk.